xluxeq/GPT2-Telegram-Chatbot/README.md

 5. run: ```python3 src/GPT2-Learning.py```

 If needed create a shell script that loops the bot python3 command in case of crashes.
-The bot requires atleast 8GB of free memory, (16GB preferred and a dual-core processor.)
+The bot requires a good chunk of memory for CPU processing.
+(I use 16 GB.)

 ### For quick command reference: